minecrafter/Buycraft-Plugin/README.md

 	3. Inside Buycraft.jar, you will find a file called plugin.yml, open this file with a text editor.
 	4. Scroll down to line 7 of the plugin.yml file, and change "buy" to either "donate", "store", "shop", or "purchase".
 	5. Open language.conf  which is located in the Buycraft directory, and change the "mainCommand" variable to the command which you chose above.
-	6. Save all modified files, and restart your server - job done!
+	6. Save all modified files and restart your server - job done!

 ---- PERMISSION NODES -----------------------------------------------------

 Listed below are the permission nodes for the plugin:

-	buycraft.admin - Enables use of the "/buycraft <reload/forcecheck>" commands
+	buycraft.admin - Enables use of the "/buycraft <reload/forcecheck/secret>" commands

 ---- A FURTHER NOTE --------------------------------------------------------

 Modifying the source code is allowed.
 You are not allowed to use the source code in another Bukkit plugin without prior permission.
-Use of api.buycraft.net is only for this plugin and integrating Buycraft on to your own website.
+Use of http://api.buycraft.net is only for this plugin and integrating Buycraft on to your own website.
 Any other use is not allowed.

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 5.2

+		- Improved the "/buycraft secret" command in which it no longer restarts the server upon execution.
+		- More threading improvements (Mainly to the authentication of the secret key).
+		- If the plugin fails to start an error code will now be displayed specifying the reason.
+		- URL shortener has been improved with better error responses.

 	Version 5.1

 		- Threading improvements